hannah-joseph/hannah-joseph/README.md

-- 👋 Hi, I’m @hannah-joseph!
-I am a research technician for Integrative Ecology Lab (iEcoLab) at Temple University.
+👋 Hi, I’m Hannah Joseph!
-- 👀 I have experience in R, Python, and Prompt Engineering.
+- I am a research technician for Integrative Ecology Lab (iEcoLab) at Temple University.
-- 🌱 I’m currently learning how to perform data analysis using R and Python.
-Additionally, I am also learning about Machine Learning and Deep Learning.
+- I have experience in R, Python, JavaScript, and MySQL.
-- 😄 I have a Bachelor's in Biology at Temple University
+- I am currently learning to develop web applications to visualize and monitor map locations that are considered likely to spread invasive species depending on their spread mechanisms and feeding preferences

 <!---
 hannah-joseph/hannah-joseph is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.